What We Fund

 • Grant requests used to produce something for commercial sale

-Armenian General Grants Areas of Focus
+Areas of Focus

-Armenian General Grants FAQ
+Armenian Grants FAQ

 • Our priorities for funding are where our charitable mission and Armenian current imperatives intersect to ensure our investments are making the most impact possible in the country, for its people, progress, and prosperity.
 Arts and cultural preservation, entrepreneurship/innovation, education, public health and emergency response, leadership, youth and community development are our areas of focus in Armenia.